-Whereas, the storm drain, dry utility and street systems are expected to remain similar for this Alternative as to what is required for the Reuse Plan.
+Whereas, the flood protection, storm drain, dry utility and street systems are expected to remain similar for this Alternative as to what is required for the Reuse Plan.

-The increases to portions of the wastewater and potable water systems are estimated to increase the backbone infrastructure construction costs by approximately \$250,000.
+The increases to portions of the wastewater and potable water systems and traffic mitigations associated with this Alternative are estimated to increase the backbone infrastructure construction costs by approximately \$1.2 million.